On the arc index and Turaev genus of a link: Introduction

 We find a formula for the arc index of an adequate link.
 A link diagram $D$ is \textit{$A$-adequate} (respectively \textit{$B$-adequate}) if no two arcs in the $A$-resolution ($B$-resolution) of any crossing lie on the same component of $s_A D$ ($s_B D$).
 A link diagram is \textit{adequate} if it is both $A$- and $B$-adequate, and a link is \textit{adequate} if it has an adequate diagram.
 Adequate links were defined by Lickorish and Thistlethwaite \cite{Lickorish_Thistlethwaite_1988}.

-Park and Seo \cite{Park_Seo_2000} conjectured a formula for the arc index of an adequate link $L$ involving the quantity $\rho(D)$ whose precise definition is given in Section~\ref{sec:adeq}.
+Park and Seo \cite{Park_Seo_2000} conjectured a formula for the arc index of an adequate link $L$ involving the quantity $\rho(D)$ whose precise definition uses the Betti numbers of the checkerboard graph and is given in Section~\ref{sec:adeq}.
 We confirm Park and Seo's conjecture in the following result. \begin{theorem} Let $L$ be a non-split adequate link with adequate diagram $D$.
 Then